Answered: Is Headless CMS good for SEO?

 Headless CMS offers incredible flexibility for content creators, but it also means taking more ownership of the technical SEO aspects that were once handled automatically.

 One key area is managing meta tags, those little bits of code that tell search engines and social media platforms what your content is all about.
-While some headless systems might not include them by default, you can request specific fields to be included during your Headless store development.
+While some headless systems might not include them by default, you can request specific fields to be included during your Headless website development.

 Here are the key meta tags you don’t want to miss: